cheerios4316/create-dumpsterfire-app/README.md

 ### Usage

 `npx create-dumpsterfire-app` \
-Creates a Dumpsterfire project with an example page with a lot of information and many example components.
+Creates a Dumpsterfire project with an example page containing lots of information and many example components.

 `npx create-dumpsterfire-app --purge` \
 Removes the example page from the project and leaves a barebones setup only (basic app instance with one route).